WATCH THIS SPACE

 ABUSING ALBERTA

 I keep reading about proposals for more pipelines to the BC coast from Alberta.
-Not only is all of this politics getting pretty interesting but I actually studied Alberta's oil and gas industry a little in college (and even held bitumen in my hand) and have also lived in Alberta, too.
-So, what comes to mind for me when there’s any talk of pipelines is what isn't mentioned and just the little bit of history and economics we all agree upon (not the ravings of ecowarriors from c
+Not only is all of this politics getting pretty interesting but I actually studied Alberta's oil and gas industry a little in college (and even held bitumen in my hand) and have also lived in Alberta, too, among the office towers of the oil giants.
+So, what comes to mind for me when there’s any talk of pipelines is what isn't commonly mentioned.
+That's just the little bit of history and economics

 INCREDULOUS